Filter and Adjudication Panel

 - All essays are initially marked by the Filter Panel and the semi-finalists in each category are selected.

 - The Adjudication Panel then mark the essays of all semi-finalists and after mutual agreement, selects the finalists for the final round.

 - Finally, finalists are interviewed face to face and the winners and runners up in each category are selected.

 - 10 postgraduates and 10 undergraduates will be chosen as finalists to attend various activities in Cape Town in February 2024, to coincide with the National Budget Speech.

 - All finalists will be hosted by the sponsors and must be available to participate in the activities and functions that occur during their stay in Cape Town.

 - A maximum of five students from any campus will be entitled to be in the top 20 in each category.
 In the event of their being more than five from one campus, the highest ranking essays will be selected to go through to the Adjudication Panel.

 The focus of the competition is on academic excellence and essays will be judged primarily on merit and quality.
 If there is one essay that is of significantly higher standard than the rest, this will be regarded as the winner.
-Attention will also be given to the structure of the essay, clarity of thought and presentation of argument.

 Essays that are of the same quality will be evaluated further using the following criteria: